 Interested students should submit an application, resume and grade transcript through CAMS.
-In answering Question 4 in the clinic application, students should indicate any preliminary interests or preferences with respect to fieldwork, though they will have an opportunity to amend their answers if they are admitted to the course.
-The application process includes a brief interview.
+In answering Question 4 in the clinic application, students should indicate whether they have any preliminary interests or preferences with respect to fieldwork (e.g., regarding a particular organization or a type of legal work).
+Students are not required to have a preference at the application stage, however, and they will have an opportunity to amend their answers if they are admitted to the course.
+The application process may include a brief interview.
 Students should not hesitate to contact Professor Kavey with any questions (mk5306@nyu.edu).
 Prior experience working on or studying LGBTQ issues is not required for the course.

 The LGBTQ Rights Externship welcomes LL.M. enrollments, but it does not specifically reserve space for them.
-The application period for LL.M. students is May 19-June 2, 2017.
+The application period for LL.M. students will take place in June 2018.
 (Please note there is a separate application form for LL.M. students.)